Skip to Content

 You’ll need to have a budget for this, which can be gained from fundraising, donations, etc.

-Have each student in the class be in charge of something, perhaps broken up by groups.
+Have each student in the class be in charge of something, perhaps broken up into groups.
 Then, have the entire class be in charge of the big budget decisions.

 Budget decisions to be made: